coopcycle/coopcycle-web/README.md

 The software is under active development.
 If you would like to contribute we will be happy to hear from you!
 All instructions are [in the Contribute file](CONTRIBUTING.md).

-Coopcycle-web is the main repo, containing the web API, the front-end for the website and the dispatch algorithm : [ Technical Overview ](https://github.com/coopcycle/coopcycle-web/wiki/Technical-Overview).
+Coopcycle-web is the main repo, containing the web API, the front-end for the website and the dispatch algorithm : [Technical Overview](https://github.com/coopcycle/coopcycle-web/wiki/Technical-Overview).
 You can see it in action & test it here : https://demo.coopcycle.org

-You can find a comprehensive list of our repos here : [ Our repos comprehensive list ](https://github.com/coopcycle/coopcycle-web/wiki/Our-repos-comprehensive-list).
+You can find a comprehensive list of our repos here : [Our repos comprehensive list](https://github.com/coopcycle/coopcycle-web/wiki/Our-repos-comprehensive-list).

 How to run a local instance
 --------------